duckdotapk/dinkum-save-converter/README.md

 - `playerInfo.dat`
 - `townStatus.dat`

+There is not currently any way to convert the dumped files back.

 Furthermore, the files are currently dumped as essentially one-to-one representations of the Microsoft .NET BinaryFormatter file format that the game uses.
 I intend to improve upon this in the future after converting the data.

 ## Special Thanks